How to Write Attractive Rental Listing Descriptions (With Examples)

 example

-Headline: $2200 – Pristine 3 Bedroom 2 Bathroom rental home with chef’s kitchen in Downtown Austin (Property Description) This modern and aesthetically pleasing rental home offers high ceilings with tons of natural light.
+Headline: $2200 – Pristine 3 Bedroom 2 Bathroom rental home with chef’s kitchen in Downtown Austin (Property Description) This modern rental home offers high ceilings with plenty of natural light.
 The updated chef’s kitchen features GE Cafe Appliances and Quartz countertops.
 It is minutes from Lady Bird Lake, UT, and Austin Bergstrom Airport.

 Headline: $4500 – 4 Bedroom 2.5 Bathroom custom hillside home with picturesque backyard in Temecula (Property Description) The custom-designed home features rustic wood-beamed ceilings, reclaimed hardwood floors, and two primary suites.
 Enjoy the panoramic views of Temecula’s Wine Country from your oversized lot with a heated pool and waterfall spa.
 It is located near Old Town and top-rated schools.